-Thereafter you can then break down your insurance needs into shorter vs longer-term needs.
+After that, you can break down your life insurance needs into shorter vs. longer-term ones.

-At that point, we can look at which type and how much life insurance is best to meet your needs.
+At that point, we can determine which type and how much life insurance best meets your needs.

-Term life insurance is temporary and provides you with low-cost death benefit protection for a specified term from one to forty-year term life.
+Term life insurance is temporary and provides low-cost death benefit protection for a specified term from one to forty-year term life.

 During the term period, your premium remains level.

-A good term life policy will provide a conversion privilege where you can exchange your policy for whole life at a later date.
+Importantly, a good term life policy will provide a conversion privilege, allowing you to exchange your policy for whole life insurance later.

 Whole life insurance is permanent coverage.

-It provides you with lifetime protection, plus the potential to accumulate cash values.
+It provides lifetime protection and the potential to accumulate cash values.

-You can borrow against cash values, surrender it, or use it to supplement retirement income or get a survivorship life insurance policy for estate planning.
+You can borrow against cash values, surrender it, use it to supplement retirement income or get a survivorship life insurance policy for estate planning.

-That’s the reason why is that each type of life insurance policy has its own pluses and minuses.
+That’s why each type of life insurance policy has its pluses and minuses.

-IF you need help understanding the application process, check out our guide – Life Insurance for Dummies.
+If you need help understanding the application process, check out our Life Insurance 101 guide.

 Whole Life Companies